microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 > **Note**
 >
-> * With an exception of the [User license details](#user-license-details) entry, for the most sub-items of the COLLECT menu, you need to run the 'Compliance Utility' as a user with local administrative privileges.
+> * With an exception of the [User license details](#user-license-details) entry, for the most sub-items of the COLLECT menu, you need to run the Compliance Utility as a user with local administrative privileges.
-> * You need to run the 'Compliance Utility' as user with local administrative privileges to continue with option [Endpoint URLs](#endpoint-urls), if the corresponding [Microsoft 365](https://www.microsoft.com/en-us/microsoft-365/products-apps-services) app is not bootstraped.
+> * You need to run the Compliance Utility as user with local administrative privileges to continue with option [Endpoint URLs](#endpoint-urls), if the corresponding [Microsoft 365](https://www.microsoft.com/en-us/microsoft-365/products-apps-services) app is not bootstraped.
 Please contact your administrator if necessary.
 > * You need to know your Microsoft 365 global administrator account information to proceed, as you will be asked for your credentials.
-You can also start the 'Compliance Utility' within the command line.
+You can also start the Compliance Utility within the command line.
 Use the following command line parameter to see a short summary of all available command line parameters:

 ```
 ComplianceUtility -Information